• Our service

 Our Service

 The aim of the service is to reduce the number of patients needing hospital admission in a forensic setting and to promote independence and recovery.
-The Service will work closely with the MOJ, CMHT, Probation and other agencies to ensure effective management of service user’s needs, risks and behaviors that challenge.
+The service will work closely with the MOJ, CMHT, Probation and other agencies to ensure effective management of service user’s needs, risks and behaviours that challenge.

 continued......

-Eunoia-Living will provide a Person Centered Package of care that is safe and supportive in a homely environment.
-It will promote empowerment, independence and choice, whilst enhancing our Service User’s daily living skills, enabling individuals to Be integrated into to society.
+Eunoia-Living will provide a Person Centred Package of care that is safe and supportive in a homely environment.
+It will promote empowerment, independence, and choice, whilst enhancing our service users daily living skills, enabling individuals to be integrated into society.

 Eunoia-Living offers long-term residential Nursing care and a rehabilitation programme, where we aim to support service users to eventually move on to a less supportive setting.